OnionIoT/Onion-Docs/Omega2/Documentation/Reference/Libraries/GPIO-Python-Module.md

 This will install the module to `/usr/lib/python2.7/`

->Conveniently, this only needs to be done once!
+>This only needs to be done once

 To make use of the Onion GPIO Module, include the following in your code: